Casehero

 Introduction – Breakfast at the Paramount

-The Paramount is a diner restaurant that consists of 44 seats with a dining capacity for the customers who arrived in the restaurant whether for breakfast or dinner.
 The Paramount was owned by Michael Conlon in 1997 in the neighborhood of Boston, Massachusetts.
-The restaurant was known for its fine dining breakfast which is popular in Massachusetts and its neighborhood Boston.
+The restaurant was known for its fine dining breakfast, which is popular in Massachusetts and its neighborhood, Boston.

-Furthermore, the popularity and the fine taste of its serving compels the visitors of the restaurants or their customers to visit repeatedly often to enjoy breakfast at the Paramount.
-Hence, the wide popularity of the Paramount restaurant led the customers to wait in long lines for their turn to order and pick up their food from the counter so that they can have their scrumptious breakfast served by Paramount restaurant.
+Hence, the wide popularity of the Paramount restaurant led the customers to wait in long lines for their turn to order and pick up their food from the counter so that they could have their scrumptious breakfast served by Paramount restaurant.

 There is also a policy of the restaurant that customers are not allowed to occupy the table before ordering and paying cash.
 This is to make sure that the customers who just received their order after payment have tables available for them to be seated and enjoy their breakfast.

-Due to the wider acceptance of the business, Michael Conlon was thinking to add the carryout activities along with serving the dining customers to generate and increase the revenue stream of the company.
-Hence, various options are considered by Michal Conlon in order to decide whether he should perform carrying out orders or serve only dining customers.
+Due to the wider acceptance of the business, Michael Conlon was thinking of adding the carryout activities along with serving the dining customers to generate and increase the revenue stream of the company.

 Method of Analysis

-The Paramount Restaurant will be analyzed by applying methods of determining arrival rate, service rate, and average number of customers that the company is serving.
 Furthermore, the services provided by the restaurant will also be analyzed in detail, and the future services that the company is focusing on to expand or the company has started will also be determined.

 Ease for Dining Customers

-Michael Conlon can create ease for Paramount dining customers by redesigning the process which is creating a disturbance for the customers who are waiting in line to order and collect their breakfast and beverages after the payment.
-Hence, all this process becomes complicated because the line is designed to turn 180 degrees and the limited space in the restaurant compels the customer to shatter after the basket of dishes is delivered from the kitchen to the washing area.
+Hence, this process becomes complicated because the line is designed to turn 180 degrees, and the limited space in the restaurant compels the customer to shatter after the basket of dishes is delivered from the kitchen to the washing area.

 Response Required for Increase in Carryout Orders

-To cope with the increase in carryout orders and serve the dining customers who are waiting in long lines, Michael Conlon should change its strategy in making the customers wait in a long line for the preparation of carryout orders which are prepared when the order is received.
+To cope with the increase in carryout orders and serve the dining customers who are waiting in long lines, Michael Conlon should change its strategy in making the customers wait in a long line for the preparation of carryout orders, which are prepared when the order is received.

-Michael Conlon should treat the carryout order the same as the new customer added in line so that justice can be done for both the customers i.e. customers who are arriving at the restaurant, and the customers who are placing a carryout order.
+Michael Conlon should treat the carryout order the same as the new customer added in line so that justice can be done for both the customers, i.e., customers who are arriving at the restaurant and the customers who are placing a carryout order.

-The other option available to cope with the increase in carryout orders is to increase the price of carrying out the order by placing special charges of serving them early before the customers waiting in line.
-Hence, this might reduce the number of carrying out the order but the ease of delivering on time could affect the revenue stream of the Paramount Restaurant positively.
+The other option available to cope with the increase in carryout orders is to increase the price of carrying out the order by placing special charges for serving them early before the customers wait in line.

 Factors of Carryout Orders

-The carryout orders will enable the restaurants to serve an unlimited number of customers by delivering at their doorstep without letting the customer visit the restaurant.
+The carryout orders will enable the restaurants to serve an unlimited number of customers by delivering to their doorstep without letting the customer visit the restaurant.
 Hence, the extra revenue-generating stream through carryout orders is the factor that could tempt the thought of increasing the carryout orders.

 Seating Policy of Paramount